JakeDundas/Assignment-Phase1/README.md

 ## Git Repository

-Throughout development
+Throughout development, Git was used primarily through the desktop app GitHub Desktop.
+Regular commits were made using the following message templates:
+-	feat: added X to Y
+-	refactor: have X use add()
+I found this method provided a more insightful view into the commit history.
+Branching was also performed when attempting a more significant development addition.

+The rest of this README provides insights into the following project aspects:
-   - Data Structures
+   1. Data Structures
-   - REST API
+   2. REST API
-   - Angular Architecture
+   3. Angular Architecture

 ## 1. Data Structures